 The headphone amplifier supports up to 600-Ohm impedance, which means that you can easily hook it up with the best of the best headphones.
 A lot is going on within the heavy chassis of this amplifier, offering audio enhancements, and especially the DSD Remastering Engine provides miraculous accuracy.

 Overall, we believe that if you want a headphone amplifier and do not own a high-quality DAC as well, this setup will prove to be a heavenly experience and you should definitely consider it if you can pay the huge price.

 Rupert Neve Designs RNHP is a special headphone amplifier, which looks like a piece of electrical equipment from the 20th century.
 One should not judge the quality of this headphone amplifier, however, on the sole basis of the looks, as this headphone amplifier is better than most of the headphone amplifiers in the market, despite having a relatively lower price.
 The amplifier does look bad but it has a very solid build.

-We believe that if you want a powerful headphone amplifier which does not embed a high-end DAC in it then you should consider buying this product.
+We believe that if you want a powerful headphone amplifier that does not embed a high-end DAC in it then you should consider buying this product.

 3. DarkVoice 336SE